CodeNime/web-chat/README.md

 # web-chat
-website chat using ejs and socket.io
+website chat using expressjs and socket.io

 ## install